NanxiNanxi/Python-works/README.md

 # Python-works
 * This is a repository for Python works
 ---
-### Sina_vote_Yingxiangli.py
-* This is a spider script for getting result from a Sina page every 30 second (did not count the loading time)
-  ---
 ### weibo_vote_king&queen.py
 * This is a spider script for getting result from a Weibo page every 60 second
 ---